Beliavsky/Fortran-code-on-GitHub/README.md

 ## Unclassified
 [fds](https://github.com/firemodels/fds): Fire Dynamics Simulator (FDS) is a large-eddy simulation (LES) code for low-speed flows, from firemodels, with an emphasis on smoke and heat transport from fires.

+[DistTab](https://github.com/NickAbel/DistTab): library being developed for use with combustion codes that use spray flame lookup tables, by NickAbel

 ## XML
 [fox](https://github.com/andreww/fox): XML library by andreww et al.